Public Transit Improvements

 Although transit provides a relatively small portion of total travel, it tends to be concentrated in dense urban areas where motor vehicle external costs are high.
 As a result, it can provide significant benefits from congestion reductions, road and parking facility cost savings, user cost savings, efficient land use, and environmental protection.
 Transit can help create a more Resilient transportation system that can accommodate unpredictable change.

 Where transit is a catalyst for Smart Growth land use it can provide a variety of indirect benefits, including Increased Property Values and improved community Livability near transit stations, and increased Economic Development.
-These benefits can be substantial, in some cases offsetting a significant portion of transit service public costs (Smith and Gihring, 2003).
+These benefits can be substantial, in some cases offsetting a significant portion of transit service public costs (Smith and Gihring 2003).

 EDRG (2007) used quantitative analysis to estimate that the current Chicago region transit plan provides an estimated 21% annual return on investments, an enhanced plan provides a 34% return, and adopting Transit-Oriented Development, as proposed in the region’s official comprehensive plan, would increase the return to 61%.
 Failure to maintain the transit system will harm the region’s commuters and the economy, estimated at over $2 billion annually.